Advanced Practice Provider Fellowship

 John has an extensive background in critical care, with a career spanning 18 years of experience in the critical care arena.
 Commencing as an ICU nurse for 8 years, John transitioned into the role of a nurse practitioner with a decade of experience as a provider in critical care, pulmonary, and sleep medicine.
 He is currently Lead Nurse Practitioner for the critical care, pulmonary, and sleep medicine department at Riverside Regional Medical Center.

 Academically, John earned his Bachelor of Science in Nursing (BSN) from Virginia Commonwealth University (VCU) and furthered his education with a Master's of Science in Nursing from Old Dominion University (ODU).
-Beyond his academic pursuits, John has been a catalyst for positive change, actively contributing to the healthcare landscape as a member of Riverside Health System’s advanced practice provider (APP) committee, and a founding member of the APP mentoring committee.
+Beyond his academic pursuits, John has been a catalyst for positive change, actively contributing to the healthcare landscape as a member of Riverside Health’s advanced practice provider (APP) committee, and a founding member of the APP mentoring committee.

 Notably, John played a pivotal role in introducing the Difficult Airway Course to Riverside, a testament to his commitment to advancing critical care practices.
 His leadership style is characterized by a profound emphasis on teamwork, fostering collaborative environments essential for optimal patient care.